Frequently Asked Questions…

 I’m already an organ donor – does that mean I’m automatically on the Anthony Nolan register?

-…No it does not.
-Even if you are an organ or blood donor, you will still need to apply to join the stem cell register.
+…No, Even if you are an organ or blood donor, you will still need to apply to join the stem cell register.

 I’m already on the British Bone Marrow Registry – do I need to join the Anthony Nolan register too?